DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 While this version is still an early prototype, it is technically solid and offers a clear roadmap for future improvements.
 More importantly, it highlights the value of inclusive design—not as an afterthought, but as a core principle guiding both functionality and user experience.

 This thesis marks the end of the current development cycle, but not the end of the journey.
 With the foundational work now complete, the next steps involve scaling, testing, and iterating based on real feedback.
 The Inclusive Trip Planner is not just a school project—it is a launchpad for something bigger.

+## Appendix

+### [1] Jetpack Compose
+A modern Android UI toolkit developed by Google for building native interfaces using a declarative approach.

+### [2] Spring Boot
+A Java-based framework for building microservices and backend applications quickly, with minimal configuration.

+### [3] PostgreSQL
+An open-source object-relational database system known for reliability and SQL compliance.

+### [4] DTO (Data Transfer Object)
+An object used to transfer data between software application layers, commonly used to decouple models from the API.

+### [5] Accessibility
+The design of products, devices, services, or environments so they can be used by people with disabilities.

+### [6] WCAG (Web Content Accessibility Guidelines)
+A set of international standards developed by the W3C to make digital content more accessible to people with disabilities.

+### [7] Firebase Authentication
+A secure identity platform provided by Google that enables login using email, Google, Facebook, and other providers, commonly used in mobile apps.

+### [8] Liquibase
+An open-source tool for tracking, versioning, and applying database schema changes.
+It allows defining changesets in XML, YAML, JSON, or SQL.

+### [9] Retrofit
+A type-safe HTTP client for Android and Kotlin that simplifies communication with RESTful APIs.
+It converts HTTP responses into Kotlin/Java objects using annotations.

+### [10] ViewModel
+A component of Android’s architecture that stores and manages UI-related data in a lifecycle-conscious way.
+It helps decouple UI logic from activity/fragment classes.

+### [11] StateFlow
+A state-holder observable from Kotlin’s coroutines library.
+It’s lifecycle-aware and emits UI state updates in a reactive way, often used with `ViewModel`.

+### [12] TokenManager

+A Kotlin utility class responsible for securely storing and retrieving JWT tokens across app sessions, typically backed by Android’s DataStore or SharedPreferences.

+### [13] AuthInterceptor

+An OkHttp interceptor that attaches the stored JWT to the `Authorization` header of outgoing HTTP requests, enabling secure communication with the backend.